-23. House-to-house collection is at present in existence in a few Dorbars only.
-There are about 18 vehicles which would stop on particular location on the side of the road at a particular time and the households and shops handover the waste to these vehicles.
+- 22. House-to-house collection is at present in existence in a few localities only.
+There are about 23 vehicles which would stop on particular location on the side of the road at a particular time and the households and shops handover the waste to these vehicles.
 Some of the vehicles are more than 10 years old and need urgent replacement.
-The SMB vehicles can only collect 57 MTD out of the generated 159 MTD.
-To facilitate collection, SMB has placed 60 masonry/reinforced cement concrete (RCC) dustbins of various capacities ranging from 1.8 to 4.5 cubic meters (m3) for areas not included in the house-to-house collection scheme.
-However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions.
+The SMB vehicles collects only from SMB area which generates about 50 MTD of waste out of the total generation of 135 MTD from GSPA SMB has provided 11 trucks, 3 compactors and 9 primary collection vehicles.
+257 road sweepers, 5 conservancy supervisors, 6 sanitary inspectors and a chief medical and health officer.
+As per the SMB, there are 105 dustbins within the area of 10.8 sq. km.
+However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions. - 23.
+Disposal.

-24. Disposal.
 The collected wastes are disposed at a disposal site located in Mawiong, located about 8 km from the city.
 A 100 TPD compost Plant is in operation in the same site.
-The disposal site has been in existance since 1938.
-To improve the practice of dumping of rejects from the compost plant at the existing site and to comply with the requirements of MSW Rules, the component funded under NERCCDIP Tranche I is construction of an engineered landfill and associated infrastructures (leachate collection facilities, environmental protection measures etc.) in a portion of the site covering an area of 6500 sqm in Tranche-1..
+The disposal site has been in existence since 1938.
+To improve the practice of dumping of rejects from the compost plant at the existing site and to comply with the requirements of MSW Rules, the component funded under NERCCDIP Tranche I is construction of an engineered landfill and associated infrastructures (leachate collection facilities, environmental protection measures etc.) in a portion of the site covering an area of 6500 sqm in Tranche-1.
 The bid evaluation report for all the works under Tranche I has been approved by ADB on 12th March 2010 and the approval for issuance of acceptance letter for successful bidders has been issued on 1st April 2010.
-The actual work has started from March 2012.

-25. The compost plant with a capacity of 100 MTD was constructed in the Marten, Mawiong dumpsite in 2002.
+The actual work has started from March 2012. - 24.
+A compost plant with a capacity of 100 MTD was constructed in the Marten, Mawiong dumpsite in 2002.
 It is currently proposed for rehabilitation and expansion to 150 MTD capacity by the private operator who has been operating this plant on private-public partnership basis.
 An average residual waste for disposal is estimated to be 50 to 60 MTD.